-- all new staff will the school online safety policy and acceptable use agreements.
-It includes explicit reference to classroom management, professional conduct, online reputation and the need to model positive online behaviours - the Online Safety Co-ordinator and Designated Safeguarding Lead will receive regular updates through attendance at external training events, and by reviewing guidance documents released by relevant organisations - this Online Safety Policy and its updates will be presented to and discussed by staff in staff/team meetings/INSET days - the Online Safety Co-ordinator will provide advice/guidance/training to individuals as required.
+- all new staff will receive the Online Safety Policy and Acceptable Use Agreements.
+They include explicit reference to classroom management, professional conduct, online reputation and the need to model positive online behaviours - the Online Safety Co-ordinator and Designated Safeguarding Lead will receive regular updates through attendance at external training events, and by reviewing guidance documents released by relevant organisations - this Online Safety Policy and its updates will be presented to and discussed by staff in staff/team meetings/INSET days - the Online Safety Co-ordinator will provide advice/guidance/training to individuals as required.